yujunz/gitlab.com-runbooks/docs/patroni/postgresql-backups-wale-walg.md

 ## Troubleshooting: How to Check if WAL-E Backups are Running

 WAL-E is running on all machines in the patroni cluster.
 However, backups are actually happening only from the master.
-In order to find out which machine is the master, go to the [relevant Grafana dashboard](https://dashboards.gitlab.net/d/000000244/postgresql-replication-overview?orgId=1)
+In order to find out which machine is the master, go to the [relevant Grafana dashboard](https://dashboards.gitlab.net/d/000000244/postgresql-replication-overview?orgId=1).

+`wal-push` logs can be observed in syslog (`sudo journalctl -f`, Kibana).

-you can check wale logs in two ways:
+`backup-push` logs you can check wale logs in two ways:
-1. using Kibana (bear in mind that there were cases in the past when logs where not shipped):
+1. using Kibana (bear in mind that there were cases in the past when logs where not shipped): <!-- NS: doubtful, TODO: double check it; update once https://gitlab.com/gitlab-com/gl-infra/infrastructure/-/issues/10499 is done-->
   - [`log.gprd.gitlab.net`](https://log.gprd.gitlab.net)
   - index: `pubsub-system-inf-gprd`
   - document field: `json.ident` with value `wal_e*`